 Required Courses Credits Done Notes

 CONS 440 Conservation Policy 3

 or CONS 425 Sustainable Energy

 or FRST 415 Sustainable Forest Policy

-CONS 451 5 Integrated Field School 15
+CONS 451 6 Integrated Field School 15

 FRST 443 Remote Sensing for Ecosystem Management 3

 FRST 495 Biological Diversity & Forest Management 3

 CONS 486 Fish Conservation and Management 3

 CONS 498 Thesis or Special Project 3

 or Elective (300/400 level)

 Total Credits 30

-4 To be chosen in consultation with the program advisor.
+5 Must be a course numbered 300 or higher.
+To be chosen in consultation with the program advisor.

-5 An integrated field course taught in the Term 1.
+6 An integrated field course taught in the Term 1.
 Registration is restricted to this course only during Term 1 and only to students in fourth year of NRC program.